syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 ```

 You can do the same type of change when catching the error for creating a service as well.

+The last update you need to make is to add the `"k8s.io/apimachinery/pkg/api/errors"` import at the top of the file just above `"k8s.io/apimachinery/pkg/runtime"`.
+This is necessary to use that very readable error handling code.

 😌 Running your operator in peace
 ==============